Title

 Reducing maltreatment risk

-The department's Reducing maltreatment risk resource outlines areas that pose a risk of harm to children in licensed programs and provides recommendations on ways to reduce this risk.
+The department's Reducing maltreatment risk resource outlines areas that pose a risk of harm to children in licensed and certified child care programs and provides recommendations on ways to reduce this risk.